JasonYuan869/AutoWaifuClaimer/README.md

 pip install -r requirements.txt
 ```

-Run the bot.
+Run `bot.py`.
 You must be focused on the Discord window in the specific waifu-rolling channel.

 ## Limitations
 * Must be focused on the Discord window, so it's not a background process